tonikolaba/BatBat-Game/README.md

 ### Running

-Angels Pop is to easy to run on you local machine just follow the steps:
+Bat Bat game is to easy to run on you local machine just follow the steps:

 ```
 1 - Import project as Workspace (File/Import/general select Existing Projects into Workspace)